In an earlier blog (that people seemed to like!), I explained in no uncertain terms that moving your BT Master socket was potentially A Bad Idea.

 “Why can’t I just put a joint in where the old master socket is, and do away with the master socket?”

-Because an old, grubby cable mysteriously jointed to a shiny new one is evidence enough to an Openreach engineer that fiddling and relocation have taken place.
-Therefore, they may sting you for a £200 reinstallation fee , especially if you’ve put a short circuit on their network.
+Well, you could, providing it doesn’t cause a fault on the Openreach network.
+If a fault develops, Openreach send an engineer, and it appears that you’ve bodged the joint, therefore causing the problem, they may sting you for a £200 reinstallation fee , especially if you’ve put a short circuit on their network.
 And most non-engineers don’t know how to joint in-line cables in the same way that engineers do.
 So it’s very hard to hide the evidence.
 I’ve seen it done…

 I’ve blogged about the do’s and don’t of jointing cables here